 The tax deadline is upon us!
 If you haven’t filed yet, you are not alone.
-Most people who are due tax refunds file early in the year, so you might be one of the taxpayers who hasn’t filed because you will owe taxes.
-But no matter whether you are due a tax refund or owe money, with just one day left before the tax deadline, it’s time to hop to it.
+Most people who are due tax refunds file early in the year, so you might be one of the taxpayers who hasn’t filed because you will owe.
+But no matter whether you are due a tax refund or owe money, with just one day left before the tax deadline (11:59 pm local time on Tuesday, April 18), it’s time to hop to it.
 Here’s how:

 - Double-check important information.
 Don’t rush when entering information like social security numbers.
-One of the top mistakes taxpayers make when rushing to meet the tax deadline is entering incorrect Social Security numbers for their children and spouses, and even mis-spelling their name!
+One of the top mistakes taxpayers make when rushing to meet the tax deadline is gathering incorrect Social Security numbers for their children and spouses, and even misspelling their name!

 - E-file if you can.
-According to the IRS, self-prepared e-filed tax returns from home computers are up almost 3% compared to last tax season.
 TurboTax makes it easy to e-file your taxes online in the convenience of your own home.
 The TurboTax Mobile App even allows you to start filing your taxes on one device and move seamlessly across devices so you can do your taxes anytime, anywhere.
-If you take your taxes to someone you most likely will have to wait in a long line or be put on extension at this point.
+If you take your taxes to someone, you most likely will have to wait in a long line or told to file an extension at this point.
 Avoid long lines and the hassle of making an appointment by going online to prepare your return.

 - Choose direct deposit.
-Having your tax refund direct deposited to your account is easy, secure and the fastest way to get your tax refund.
-If you e-file with direct deposit, the IRS expects to issue nine out of 10 tax refunds within 21 days or less, compared to six to eight weeks for paper-filed tax returns.
+E-filing your tax return with direct deposit is the fastest way to get your tax refund.
+If you e-file with direct deposit, the IRS expects to issue nine out of 10 tax refunds within 21 days or less of acceptance, compared to six to eight weeks for paper-filed tax returns.